 Can you put the risk of uterine rupture into perspective?

 Uterine rupture is rare, happening in fewer than 1 percent of women who attempt a trial of labor after cesarean.
 If you're considering VBAC, make sure that the facility where you'll deliver the baby is ready to deal with a uterine rupture.
 You'll need staff immediately available to provide emergency care.

 Who's eligible for VBAC?

 VBAC eligibility depends on many factors.
 For example:

 - Have you had previous vaginal deliveries?
-A vaginal delivery at least once before or after your prior C-section increases the odds of a successful VBAC.
+A vaginal delivery at least once before or after your prior C-section increases the probability of a successful VBAC.

 - How many C-sections have you had?
-You might be a less suitable candidate for VBAC if you've had multiple C-sections.
+Some health care providers won't offer VBAC if you have had more than two prior C-sections.

 - When was your last C-section?
-The risk of uterine rupture is higher if you attempt VBAC too soon after having a C-section — such as within 18 to 24 months.
+The risk of uterine rupture is higher if you attempt VBAC less than 18 months after having a C-section.

-- Will you deliver the baby in a facility equipped to handle an emergency C-section?
+- Where will you deliver the baby?
+Plan to deliver at a facility equipped to handle an emergency C-section.
 A home delivery isn't appropriate for VBAC.

 How does labor and delivery during VBAC differ from labor and delivery during a routine vaginal birth?